-There are no wells located within the one-half mile Area of Review (AOR) of well BRU 232-09.
-The closest existing well to well BRU 232-09 is well BRU 244-04, an up-structure well producing in the Sterling B, C and Beluga D sands and is 3,274 feet away at the top of the upper injection zone.
-The next closest well is 5,000 feet away (outside of the AOR).
-Both wells are mechanically sound and fully cemented through the injection and confining zones.
-Therefore, no corrective action is required in order to prevent fluids resulting from injection from moving above the confining zone.
-If the applicant later discovers that a well require(s) corrective action to prevent fluid movement above the confining zone, then the applicant shall inform EPA upon such discovery and provide a corrective action plan for EPA Director or authorized representative review and approval.
-If EPA or the Permittee discovers that fluids have moved above the upper confining zone along a wellbore within the AOR of any re-drilled or new disposal well, then injection shall cease until the fluid movement problem can be diagnosed and corrected.
+Also, there are no transmissive faults, open well bores, un-cemented wells or other conduits within 1⁄2 mile at the proposed well location(s) that require corrective action in order to prevent fluids from moving above the confining zone.
+If the applicant later discovers that a well or wells within the AOR require(s) corrective action to prevent fluid movement, then the applicant shall inform EPA upon such discovery and provide a corrective action plan for EPA Director or authorized representative review and approval.
+If EPA or the Permittee discovers that fluids have moved above the upper confining zone along a wellbore within the AOR, then injection shall cease until the fluid movement problem can be diagnosed and corrected.